platformsh/platformsh-docs/src/golive/steps/_index.md

 title: "Going Live - Steps"
 weight: 2
 sidebarTitle: "Go-live steps"
+description: |
-description: "Going live on Platform.sh is a simple two or three step process.<br><br>You can either use the Platform.sh management console or the CLI to configure your project for production.
-Once you have gone through it once the whole process usually takes a couple of minutes."
+  Going live on Platform.sh is a simple two or three step process.
+You can either use the Platform.sh management console or the CLI to configure your project for production.
+Once you have gone through it once the whole process usually takes a couple of minutes.
 layout: single
 ---

-> **note**
->
+{{< description >}}

+{{< note >}}
-> The order of operations is not really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.
+The order of operations is not really important, but if you are migrating a site from an existing provider, you should first configure the domain on the Platform.sh side, and only then switch DNS over.
+{{< /note >}}

 ## 1. Change your plan to a production plan